vkola-lab/jad2024/README.md

 ### Graphical Modeling Scripts
 In this folder you will find scripts to created construct graphical models on the quartile data can be found in the folder **/mci_mri_graph/pet_graphs/current_tau_graphs** <br>
    1. **mci_mri_graph/pet_graphs/current_tau_graphs/bic.ipynb** is a script to show how different alpha values affect the sparsity of the precision matrix and BIC of the graphical model

-   2. **mci_mri_graph/pet_graphs/current_tau_graphs/cent_pop_ggm_bootstrap.ipynb** is a script that takes the final quartile data for both ADNI and A4 and has the outline of code to create X number of bootstrap samples of the data and fit the graphical model to each bootstrapped sample and produce a graph visualization of all of these fitted bootstrapped models (calculated as the average precision matrix across all models).
-It also contains commented out skeletin code for calculating graph level metrics for each quartile group and then doing a t test to compare across groups. <br>
+   2.

+   3. **mci_mri_graph/analyze_graphs/streamlined_graphs_centiloid_range.ipynb** is a script that creates 1000 bootstrap samples of the data and fits a probabilistic graphical model to each bootstrapped sample, produces graph visualizations of the model's learned tau graph structure, and calculates metrics like weighted clustering coefficient, average shortest path length, and weighted small world coefficient to analyze how tau efficiency increases at higher amyloid burdens.
+   4. **mci_mri_graph/analyze_graphs/sig_testing.ipynb** is a script that preforms significicance testing between mean graph metrics between amyloid groups.
+It preforms an ANOVA test for clustering coefficient and average shortest path length and a Kruskal-Wallis test on small world coefficient (appropriate significance tests were determined by running ****mci_mri_graph/analyze_graphs/metrics_dis_checker**)

-   3. **mci_mri_graph/pet_graphs/current_tau_graphs/cent_pop_ggm_bootstrap_visualization.ipynb** is a similar to the previous script, except it also includes additionaly visualizations of node neighborhoods (nodes with more than one degree connectivity) <br>
+   6. **mci_mri_graph/pet_graphs/current_tau_graphs/cent_pop_ggm_bootstrap_visualization.ipynb** is a similar to the previous script, except it also includes additionaly visualizations of node neighborhoods (nodes with more than one degree connectivity) <br>